s-elsheikh/segment_ich/README.md

 ## Description of scripts
 ### segment.py:
 1. expects a non-contrast CT in NIfTI format.
-2. produces prediction.nii.gz.
+2. Default input is `s_002.nii`, located in the same folder as the script.
+3. Default output is `prediction.nii.gz`.
 A 4D NIfTI object with two 3D 1-mm isotropic NIfTI volumes, indicating the probability of each voxel belonging to ICH/drain or the background.

 ## Recreating Environment
 The last line in the yaml file (prefix) need to be changed to the local path, where the environment should be setup.
 Default location for Miniconda3: `C:\Users\your_user_name\Miniconda3\envs\segment_ich`.
 The choice is yours!!